rkalescky/documentation/portal.rst

    Interactive Sessions" tab in your browser and select "Delete" and "Confirm", when prompted, to cancel the job on M2.

-SAS
----

-#.
-Select "SAS" from the "Interactive Apps" drop-down menu.
-#.
-Select options required for your remote desktop instance.
-These options are the
-   same as those requested via a standard Slurm script on M2.
-#.
-Select "Launch"
-#.
-Wait for the job to start on M2.
-When the job starts a new button "Launch
-   noVNC in New Tab" button will appear.
-#.
-Select "Launch noVNC in New Tab"
-#.
-The SAS graphical interface will be presented and running on the M2
-   resource requested.
-#.
-When finished using the SAS instance, return to the "My
-   Interactive Sessions" tab in your browser and select "Delete" and "Confirm", when prompted, to cancel the job on M2.

 Jupyter Notebook
 ----------------